Jacob's Ladder, Brisbane

 Jacob's Ladder is a landmark in Brisbane, Queensland, Australia.
 It is a long pedestrian staircase that extends from Edward and Turbot Streets up to Wickham Terrace.
 The name is a reference to the Biblical stairway ascending to Heaven.
+Jacob's Ladder has 86 steps.

 Geography

 Jacob's Ladder is within King Edward Park and provides the shortest but steepest pedestrian access from the Brisbane central business district to Spring Hill on the escarpment above.
 It is on the boundary of the park separating it from an office tower on the north-east, formerly the site of the Brisbane Trades Hall (1891–1984).

 History

 In 1895, Alderman James Hipwood made reference to: